-As I keep working on my book about English soccer, I figure I need to see everybody who is going to be in the Premier League for the next season.
-And for this reason, I’ve been keeping my eye on Swansea City.
+As was working on my book about English soccer, I figured I needed to see everybody who is going to be in the Premier League.
+And for this reason, I was keeping my eye on Swansea City.

 Throughout the 2016-17 season, they were in danger of relegation, especially during an ill-fated and awful decision to hire the American Bob Bradley as manager.
 That lasted about five weeks and, we Americans hope, will never be spoken of again.

 Anyway, they went on a run of good form, and it looked like they may be staying up — but they are kind of out there by themselves in South Wales, where it’s kind of a commitment to see them.
 So, with them playing Burnley at home on a Saturday, and me at the end of another trip, I hopped a National Express bus from Victoria and headed west — and straight into an Atlantic storm front.